 It's also likely that we'll see more hints at what Grogu's blood is being used for by the Empire.
 It seemed fairly obvious the show was pointing at the cloned origins of the sequel trilogy’s puppet villain Supreme Leader Snoke, and the eventual return of Emperor Palpatine that would make us sigh with disappointment in 2019's The Rise of Skywalker.
 We'll have to see if season 3 addresses this or not.
 (A cloning subplot could also tie into The Bad Batch season 2, where we encountered an Imperial scientist wearing a uniform very similar to that of The Mandalorian's Dr Pershing.)

 Some members of the cast do at least have an idea of where the show is heading.
-In an interview with IndieWire in January, Pascal teased that he's aware of "what the plan is" for season 3 and beyond, but obviously couldn't elaborate on it due to spoilers and NDA agreements in his contract.
+In an interview with IndieWire (opens in new tab) in January, Pascal teased that he's aware of "what the plan is" for The Mandalorian season 3 and beyond, but obviously couldn't elaborate on it due to spoilers and NDA agreements in his contract.

 “I can’t share it (the plot), he said.
 "They're in the expansion of this world, where there are so many unexpected surprises and timelines that are going to be dealt with.
 If the character were to cross over into these worlds, it will be utilized in a way that isn’t meant to be expected.
 I wouldn’t want to spoil the surprise of whether or not characters from the show we already know are crossing over.”

 The Mandalorian season 3 spin-offs explained

-The Mandalorian has two spin-offs in the works: The Book of Boba Fett, which we've talked about already, and Ahsoka.
-Both are set to take place in the timeframe of the main show, around five years after Return of the Jedi.
+Regardless of that, both shows are set to take place in the timeframe of the main show, around five years after Return of the Jedi.
 According to Variety, the new Jude Law-starring Skeleton Crew (announced at Star Wars Celebration) is also set in the New Republic era, so there may be some potential for overlap there, as well.
 (The previously mentioned Rangers of the New Republic would also have been set during the same period, until Lucasfilm and Disney put it on ice – or should that be carbonite?)